Sting (wrestler): Last feuds and contract expiration (2000–2001)

-WCW officials Vince Russo and Eric Bischoff, in an attempt to save the fading company, rebooted the storylines on April 10, 2000, and declared all titles vacant.
+WCW officials Vince Russo and Eric Bischoff, in an attempt to save the fading company, rebooted all current storylines on April 10, and declared all titles vacant.
 At Spring Stampede the following week, Sting advanced to the finals of the United States Championship tournament by defeating Booker T and Vampiro in the first two rounds.
-Vampiro cost Sting the championship in the finals against Scott Steiner, leading to an intense feud between Sting and Vampiro.
-Sting pinned Vampiro at Slamboree in May, and Vampiro beat Sting in a Human Torch match at The Great American Bash the next month; for the climax of the match, Borden switched with a stuntman, who was set on fire and thrown off the top of the frame of the stage's entrance video screen.
-At Bash at the Beach, he returned wearing another Sting mask as men wearing cloaks and Sting masks carried him in a casket, and then he attacked Vampiro.
+Vampiro then cost Sting the championship in the finals against Scott Steiner, leading to an intense feud between Sting and Vampiro.
+Sting pinned Vampiro at Slamboree on May 7, and Vampiro beat Sting in a Human Torch match at The Great American Bash on June 11; for the climax of the match, Borden switched with a stuntman, who was set on fire and thrown off the top of the frame of the stage's entrance video screen.
+At Bash at the Beach on July 9, he returned wearing another Sting mask as men wearing cloaks and Sting masks carried him in a casket, attacking Vampiro.

 Sting went on to feud with Jeff Jarrett and then Scott Steiner.
-Steiner attacked and injured Sting in November 2000.
-Sting stayed off WCW programming until the final episode of Nitro on March 26, 2001.
-WCW had been purchased by the World Wrestling Federation (WWF), and the final match in WCW history pitted Sting against his longtime rival Flair; the two had also competed on the very first episode of Nitro on September 4, 1995.
+Steiner attacked and injured Sting in November.
+Sting remained absent from WCW programming until the final episode of Nitro on March 26, 2001.
+By this point, WCW had been purchased by the World Wrestling Federation (WWF), and the final match in WCW history pitted Sting against his longtime rival Flair; the two had also competed on the first episode of Nitro on September 4, 1995.
 Sting defeated Flair and the two embraced at the end of the contest.

-After the WWF did not buy out Sting's contract with AOL Time Warner, he rejected a buyout offer of 50 cents on the dollar from AOL Time Warner, instead waiting until his contract expired in March 2002 (he announced a short-lived retirement in February of that year).
+After the WWF chose not to buy out Sting's contract with AOL Time Warner, he rejected a buyout offer of 50 cents on the dollar from AOL Time Warner, instead waiting until his contract expired in March 2002 (he announced a short-lived retirement in February of that year).
 Borden then entered into contract negotiations with the WWF, but ultimately did not join the promotion.

 World Wrestling All-Stars (2002–2003)

-In November 2002, after over a year and a half of hiatus and WCW gone, Borden toured Europe with the World Wrestling All-Stars (WWA) promotion throughout November and December.
+In November 2002, after over a year-and-a-half of hiatus, Borden toured Europe with the World Wrestling All-Stars (WWA) promotion throughout November and December.
 His first match in the WWA took place on November 28, 2002, in Dublin, Ireland, where he reunited with Lex Luger to defeat Buff Bagwell and Malice.
 At The Retribution on December 6, 2002, in Glasgow, Scotland, United Kingdom, Sting lost to Luger in a bout for the vacant WWA World Heavyweight Championship.
-Sting defeated Luger to claim the WWA World Heavyweight Championship in Zurich, Switzerland, on December 13.
+Sting defeated Luger to claim the WWA World Heavyweight Championship in Zürich, Switzerland, on December 13.

 Sting embarked on a second tour with WWA in May 2003, successfully defending his championship against Rick Steiner, Shane Douglas, and Disco Inferno.
 The WWA held its final show, The Reckoning, on May 25 in Auckland, New Zealand, where NWA World Heavyweight Champion Jeff Jarrett defeated Sting for the WWA World Heavyweight Championship, unifying the two championships.